 Information to come.

-The Cafeteria at Claiborne Medical Center offers a daily variety of hot and cold menu items, and is open Monday through Friday 7 a.m. – 9 a.m. and again from 11:00 a.m. – 1:00 p.m.
-To hear daily cafeteria menu items, call our menu line at extension 62399.
-Vending Machines are located in the vending area inside the Cafeteria or in the Emergency Waiting Area.
+The cafeteria at Claiborne Medical Center , located on the first floor of the hospital, offers a daily variety of hot and cold menu items.
+The cafeteria is open Monday-Friday and serves breakfast from 7-9 a.m. and lunch from 11:00 a.m. – 1:00 p.m.
+Vending machines are located inside the cafeteria and in the Emergency waiting area.

 Located in the front lobby of the hospital, the gift shop offers a wide selection of personal hygiene items, greeting cards, snack and drink items, candy, and a variety of gift items.
 All profits go toward the purchase of needed equipment for the hospital.
 Gift Shop hours are Monday through Friday: 9 a.m. – 12 p.m. and additional afternoons as volunteers are available.

 We cannot respond to medical records requests submitted via this website.
 If you need medical records, please contact our Health Information Management office at (423) 526-2246.

 To make sure your stay is a safe one, follow these suggestions:

 • Bring a list of all medicines you take, including vitamins and herbals.

 • Report any allergies or adverse reactions you have had to medicine.